Maxey Dell Moody III: Decline of M. D. Moody & Sons

-In 2005 Max relinquished his position as President of M. D. Moody to his daughter Elizabeth "Lisa" Moody but still retained CEO.
 In 2009 the Great Recession took a toll on M. D. Moody forcing the company to file for Chapter 11, Title 11, United States Code.
 Max says on the Chapter 11 filing that M. D. Moody had no choice but to seek protection to honor the creditors and employees.
 During the Chapter 11 filing M. D. Moody closed the Tampa, Fort Myers, Pompano Beach and Mobile branches.
 The subsidiaries Moody Machinery Corp. and Southeast Crane Parts were then liquidated by 2011 leaving Dell Marine and Dell Marine Tug and Barge the only M. D. Moody subsidiaries to survive the Great Recession.
-Max attempted to further liquidate assets of M. D. Moody by turning the Moody Fabrication & Machine shipyard, which was owned by his real estate firm Moody Land Company, from an industrial waterfront into commercial purposes through a proposal to the Jacksonville City Council.
-Max sold the shipyard which was owned by his real estate company Moody Land Company in October 2014 for $9.4 million to a local Jacksonville developer.
+Max attempted to further liquidate assets of M. D. Moody by turning the Moody Fabrication & Machine shipyard from an industrial waterfront into commercial purposes through a proposal to the Jacksonville City Council.
+Max sold the shipyard in October 2014 for $9.4 million to a local Jacksonville developer.

 Personal life

 Family

-Max married Judy Maxwell, daughter of Ray and Nellie Maxwell, in 1963.
+Max married Judy Maxwell, daughter of William Ray and Nellie Maxwell, in 1963.
 They had nine children including one named Mary that died at birth in 1980 and fifteen grandchildren.
 At Moody Fabrication & Machine, Inc. Max named a tugboat after his daughter Susan and a pushboat at Dell Marine named Madilyn after his granddaughter.

-His grandson Andrew R. Nicholas is an author and historian.
-Maxey named a pushboat built at Moody Fabrication & Machine the Andy after his grandson.